Resort: All-inclusive resort

 An all-inclusive resort charges a fixed price that includes most or all items.
-At a minimum, most inclusive resorts include lodging, unlimited food, drink, sports activities, and entertainment for the fixed price.
+At a minimum, most inclusive resorts include lodging, unlimited food, drink, sports activities, and entertainment.
 In recent years, the number of resorts in the United States offering "all-inclusive" amenities has decreased dramatically.
 In 1961, over half offered such plans, but in 2007, less than a tenth do so.

-All-inclusive resorts are found around the world, from the Caribbean and the Mediterranean to the Red Sea and elsewhere.
+All-inclusive resorts are found around the world, but tend to be located in warmer regions.
 Notable examples are Club Med, Sandals Resorts, and Beaches Resorts.

 An all-inclusive resort includes three meals daily, soft drinks, most alcoholic drinks, gratuities, and usually other services in the price.
-Many also offer sports and other activities included in the price as well.
-They are often located in warmer regions.
+Many also include offered sports and other activities in the price.
 The all-inclusive model originated in the Club Med resorts, which were founded by the Belgian Gérard Blitz.

 Some all-inclusive resorts are designed for specific groups.
-For example, some resorts cater for adults only, and even more-specialized properties are restricted to couples.
-Other all-inclusive resorts are geared toward families, with facilities like craft centers, game rooms, and water parks to keep children of all ages entertained.
+For example, some cater for adults only, and even more-specialized properties are restricted to couples.
+Others are geared toward families, with facilities like craft centers, game rooms, and water parks to keep children of all ages entertained.
 All-inclusive resorts are also very popular locations for destination weddings.